ptr727/DWSpectrum/README.md

 ## Notes

+- This systemd based container does work in Docker Desktop for Windows, but fails to run in Unraid and Ubuntu Server.
 - The camera licenses are tied to hardware information, and this does not work well in container environments where the hardware may change.
 - The NxWitness docker setup uses systemd, which as far as I researched, and I am no expert in this specific field, is [possible](https://developers.redhat.com/blog/2019/04/24/how-to-run-systemd-in-a-container/), but not recommended.